cheomanigua/godotdoc/content/docs/c#/classes.md

 - **Explicit Implementation**: A class can implement an interface explicitly to avoid polluting its public API (e.g., `void IVehicle.Start()`).

 In summary, use interfaces to define contracts for behavior, promote flexibility, and enable polymorphism, especially in scenarios requiring loose coupling or multiple implementations of the same functionality.

+## 7. Abstract Class vs. Interface
+- **Abstract Class**:
+  - Can have both abstract and non-abstract members.
+  - Supports fields, constructors, and access modifiers.
+  - A class can inherit only one abstract class (single inheritance).
+  - Use when you need shared implementation and a clear hierarchical relationship.
+- **Interface**:
+  - Contains only method signatures, properties, or events (no implementation until default implementations in C# 8.0+).
+  - No fields or constructors.
+  - A class can implement multiple interfaces.
+  - Use for defining contracts without shared implementation.